Salivary Gland Cancer UK

 @sgcanceruk

-about a month ago As a consultant radiographer and researcher, Nicola has dedicated her work to improving outcomes for people affected by head and neck cancer.
+about 2 months ago As a consultant radiographer and researcher, Nicola has dedicated her work to improving outcomes for people affected by head and neck cancer.
 But her connection to this cause is not just professional.
 It is deeply personal.
 Motivated by her own experiences and the stories of patients she has worked with, Nicola took her commitment beyond the clinic and into the world of fundraising, choosing to run 26.2 miles to raise awareness and support for our salivary gland cancer community.
 Salivary Gland Cancers as rare head and neck cancers, are often overlooked.
 Her story is a powerful example of how personal experience can shape professional purpose and lead to real impact, both in research and in raising awareness.
 Read more about Nicola’s journey, her groundbreaking work, and what inspired her to take on such a meaningful challenge: #TeamSGC #SGCawareness #SalivaryGlandCancer #Radiography #CancerResearch #Inspiration #HealthcareProfessionals #NHS #RareCancerResearch #RareCancerAwareness #RareCancer #headandneckcancerawareness #headandneckcancer Leicester royal infirmary past and present @SGCancerUK

-about a month ago On Sunday our brilliant runners took on the Brighton Marathon and absolutely smashed it!
+about 2 months ago On Sunday our brilliant runners took on the Brighton Marathon and absolutely smashed it!
 After months of dedicated training, they were met with glorious sunshine on the big day (thankfully with a few water sprinklers along the way to cool off 🌞💦) We’re so incredibly proud of everyone who ran in support of Salivary Gland Cancer awareness – your dedication means the absolute world!
 Big shoutout to Nicola, Jenna, Kerry, Lucy, Libby, Hope and all the others who took part.
 You did us all proud and helped raise vital awareness and support for those affected by salivary gland cancer.
 Also a massive well done to Zo Zo who took on the London Landmarks Half Marathon this weekend.
 Another incredible effort for the cause 👏 We are so proud of each and every one of you 💪 #BrightonMarathon #LondonLandmarksHalfMarathon #ZoZo #SGCawareness #SalivaryGlandCancer #TeamSGC #FundraisingHeroes #MarathonLegends @SGCancerUK

 💡 Research Update: New hope for mucoepidermoid carcinoma (MEC) treatment